eMedicine Specialties > Emergency Medicine > Toxicology

 Emergency Department Care

-• Obtain IV access, provide supplemental oxygen, and place on a cardiac monitor.
+• Obtain IV access, provide supplemental oxygen, and institute cardiac monitoring

-• Administer multiple dose activated charcoal6 every 2-6 hours until passage of charcoal stool, loss of bowel sounds, or improved clinical condition is observed.
+If multiple-dose activated charcoal is used, it is administered every 2-6 hours until passage of charcoal stool, loss of bowel sounds, or improved clinical condition is observed.
 This may be difficult because nausea and emesis may complicate phenytoin toxicity.
 Activated charcoal may precipitate vomiting, aspiration pneumonia, or electrolyte disturbances.

-• The treatment of hypotension secondary to IV infusion includes decreasing the rate of infusion, intravenous fluids, and, possibly, vasopressors.
+The treatment of hypotension secondary to IV infusion includes decreasing the rate of infusion and, possibly, administering intravenous fluids or vasopressors.

 Consultations

-• Consult neurology department personnel for moderate-to-severe reactions caused by chronic therapy.
+Consult neurology department personnel for moderate-to-severe hypersensitivity reactions, such as DRESS (Drug Reaction with Eosinophilia and Systemic Symptoms) syndrome, caused by long-term therapy.
 Patients require close follow-up and changes in anticonvulsant medication.

-• Patients with serious complications (eg, dysrhythmias, hemodynamic instability, altered mental status, severe ataxia, coma, seizures) following a toxic exposure require hospital admission for further monitoring and treatment.7
+Patients with serious complications (eg, dysrhythmias, hemodynamic instability, altered mental status, severe ataxia, coma, seizures) following a toxic exposure require hospital admission for further monitoring and treatment.[19]

-• Consult the regional poison control center or a local medical toxicologist (certified by the American Board of Medical Toxicology or the American Board of Emergency Medicine) for additional information and patient care recommendations.
+Consult the regional poison control center or a medical toxicologist for additional information and patient care recommendations.

 Medication

-Treatment of phenytoin toxicity is primarily focused on limiting the systemic burden of phenytoin by GI decontamination and management of any seizures that may occur with benzodiazepines.
+Treatment of phenytoin toxicity is primarily focused on limiting the systemic burden of phenytoin by gastrointestinal decontamination and administration of benzodiazepines to manage any seizures that may occur.

 GI decontaminant